OPALX-project/OPALX-project.github.io/git-usage.md

 Huge changes like OPAL3d should be done in a fork.
 This includes all student work like Master- and PhD. thesis.

+> It is good practice to use the issue tracker and merge request in your fork.

 > Merge changes from your fork to the upstream repository, when the work is **done** or something **usable** is available.

 **Setup:**